apache/npanday/README.txt

  After building the project with bootstrap-build -DVisualStudio2005
  * Deploy the components/dotnet-service/embedder/target/dotnet-service-embedder.war file on a standard web server running port 8080.
- * To generate the Addin for VisualStudio type: mvn org.apache.maven.dotnet.plugins:maven-vsinstaller-plugin:install
+ * To generate the Addin for VisualStudio type: mvn npanday.plugin:maven-vsinstaller-plugin:install
  * Start the IDE
  * Click on an NPanday project
  * Click on Tools/NPanday Addin